How robots and other tech help make the fight against Covid-19 safer

 “The thing with robotics, or with any gadgets, is to pick your battles.”

-Xenex’s LightStrike Germicidal Robots, priced at roughly $125,000 each and lasting about half a decade, use high-powered barrage of UV light in a broad spectrum to destroy the DNA of microbes without affecting the nearby equipment and environment.
+Xenex’s LightStrike Germicidal Robots, priced at roughly $125,000 each and lasting about half a decade, use a high-powered barrage of UV light in a broad spectrum to destroy the DNA of microbes without affecting the nearby equipment and environment.
 An average room in a hospital will take about 10 minutes for a LightStrike to sanitize, according to the Xenex.
-Dr Mark Stibich, an epidemiologist and the co-founder of Xenex, testifies that what studies before the ongoing pandemic show is that in the hospitals where LightStrike is being used, “we generally see a reduction rate that goes between 45 to 80 percent, and still getting better.”
+Dr. Mark Stibich, an epidemiologist and the co-founder of Xenex, testifies that what studies before the ongoing pandemic show is that in the hospitals where LightStrike is being used, “we generally see a reduction rate that goes between 45 to 80 percent, and still getting better.”
 Since UV light can be harmful to humans, the janitorial staff will not be in the same room when the robot is in use, it also has an automatic shutdown sensor that will go off once it detects human movement.
-Based on the current situation, more hospitals are turning to this robot to sanitize rooms before the janitorial crew enter to perform typical cleaning work including changing the sheets.
+Based on the current situation, more hospitals are turning to this robot to sanitize rooms before the janitorial crew enters to perform typical cleaning work including changing the sheets.
 The robot will once again disinfect the surfaces and the air of the room before they let a new patient use the room.
 The LightStrike lighting equipment is currently being used in more or less 500 healthcare facilities around the world, including but not limited to the Mayo Clinic, 70 Veterans Administration hospitals, and 10 Department of Defense hospitals.
 The company recently announced that the LightStrike was recently tested on live SARS-CoV-2 virus at the Texas Biomedical Research Institute, as opposed to surrogate viruses that have been approved by the FDA for disinfection purposes.
 A company press release states that the robot was able to destroy the virus in two minutes.

 Here are three stories about how robotics and other technology are helping in the fight against Covid-19